 How Long Does It Take To Dissolve an LLC in Texas?

-It takes around two days to obtain the Certificate of Account Status.
-The Certificate of Termination takes longer to process, so it might extend to up to one month unless you opt for expedited processing.
+It takes more than a month to dissolve an LLC in Texas.
+Obtaining a Certificate of Account Status can be completed in two days while the Certificate of Termination takes longer to process, so it might extend to up to one month unless you opt for expedited processing.

 Do LLCs in Texas Need Tax Clearance Before They Can Dissolve?

-Yes.
-The Certificate of Account Status is equivalent to tax clearance in other states in Texas.
+Yes, LLCs in Texas need tax clearance before they can dissolve.
+The Certificate of Account Status is equivalent to the tax clearance letter in other states in Texas.
 You have to submit it along with the Certificate of Termination.

 Can I Reinstate a Dissolved LLC in Texas?

-Yes.
-Tax Code governs the reinstatement of a dissolved LLC.
-You must file Articles of Reinstatement with the Secretary of State, pay all taxes, penalties, and interest owed to the state, and submit a Certificate of Good Standing from the Comptroller's office.
+Yes, you can reinstate a dissolved LLC in Texas by filing Articles of Reinstatement with the Secretary of State, paying all taxes, penalties, and interest owed to the state, and submitting a Certificate of Good Standing from the Comptroller's office.